awsdocs/aws-kms-developer-guide/doc_source/find-symm-asymm.md

 ## Finding the key type on the details page<a name="find-key-type-details"></a>

-In the AWS KMS console, the details page for each CMK includes a **Cryptographic Configuration** section that displays the key type \(symmetric or asymmetric\) and other cryptographic details about the CMK\.
+In the AWS KMS console, the details page for each CMK includes a **Cryptographic Configuration** tab that displays the key type \(symmetric or asymmetric\) and other cryptographic details about the CMK\.

 To identify symmetric and asymmetric CMKs on the details page for a CMK, use the following procedure\.